zabir8809/agent-eval-tool-exercise/README.md

 The evaluation system was developed through a strategic decision-making process that prioritized rapid prototyping and seamless integration:

-- **Initial Experience**: Developer had prior experience with WatsonX governance evaluation tools
+- **Initial Experience**: The developer had prior experience with the Watsonx Governance evaluation tool.
-- **Exploration Phase**: Due to limitations with WatsonX governance tools for this specific project, alternative open-source evaluation frameworks were explored, including TruLens and Promptfoo
+- **Exploration Phase**: Due to limitations with the usage of Watsonx Governance for this specific project, alternative open-source evaluation frameworks were explored, including TruLens and Promptfoo.
-- **Integration Challenges**: Encountered difficulties integrating TruLens UI for metric tracking within the project architecture
+- **Integration Challenges**: Encountered difficulties integrating TruLens UI for metric tracking within the project architecture.
-- **Strategic Decision**: To enable fast prototyping and maintain development velocity, a custom evaluation system was implemented
+- **Strategic Decision**: To enable fast prototyping and maintain development velocity, a custom evaluation system was implemented instead.

-This approach aligns with the project's emphasis on rapid development cycles and reduced external dependencies, similar to the technology stack decisions made earlier in the project.

 ### **Core Components**